Quick Start Guide

 Do you run service to Angel Island, Alcatraz or Marin County?

-No. Private operators serve Angel Island and Alcatraz.
-Golden Gate Ferry operates public ferry service between San Francisco and Marin County (Sausalito, Larkspur and Tiburon).
+No. Private operators serve Alcatraz.
+Golden Gate Ferry operates public ferry service between San Francisco and Marin County (Sausalito, Larkspur and Tiburon) as well as service between San Francisco and Angel Island.

 Is the Pier 41 terminal near Pier 39 and Fisherman’s Wharf?